Remote Learning Provision

 - Access Microsoft Office Tools such as Word/Publisher/PowerPoint.

 At Caldew School, students have free access to all of the above.
-If you have any difficulty with any of these, please scroll down and look at the help at the bottom of this page.
+If you have any difficulty with any of these, there is information at the bottom of this page.

 What will students need at home?

-- Where necessary we may be able to provide a laptop/tablet for students to use to complete their work.
-There is also the possibility of lending devices that enable an internet connection.
+Where necessary, we may be able to provide a laptop/tablet for students to use to complete their work.
 If your child does not have any of the above, please let us know as soon as possible so that we can support you.

 What can parents and carers do to help?